Javascript is not enabled.

 While it’s best to concentrate on an overall healthy diet to get control of your blood pressure, foods such as fruits, vegetables and low-fat dairy that are rich in micronutrients can work together to help regulate blood pressure.
 Even potatoes have been shown to reduce blood pressure if prepared in a healthy way.

-You can reduce your blood pressure down by about one point for each additional fruit and vegetable you eat a day, Egan said.
-“So, you could expect a 5 to 6 mm HG reduction if you [ate] five or so fruits and vegetables a day.
-When combined with exercise you could see up to a 15 mm HG reduction.”
-Healthy treats can also help take the place of salty snacks and other harmful foods for blood pressure.
+You can get your blood pressure down by about 1 point for each additional fruit and vegetable you eat a day, Egan says.
+“So you could expect a 5 to 6 mm Hg reduction if you [ate] five or so fruits and vegetables a day.
+When combined with exercise, you could see up to a 15 mm Hg reduction.”
+Healthy treats can also help replace salty snacks and other unhealthy foods for blood pressure.

 Read more on the best and worst foods for high blood pressure.